HenzelerB/sRNA-TAPS/README.md

 If you use sRNA-TAPS, please cite:

-> Henzeler B. et al. sRNA-TAPS: TAPS-based m5C detection in small RNA. *(in preparation)*
+> Simsir Ö, Henzeler B. et al. sRNA-TAPS: TAPS-based m5C detection in small RNA. *(in preparation)*

 And the underlying TAPS method: